 The VR counselor:

-discusses with the prosthetist the recommended changes to the letter of specification as identified by the UTSW review; requests a revised letter of specification if the prosthetist agrees with the changes; and.
+discusses with the prosthetist the recommended changes to the letter of specification as identified by the UTSW review; and

-states the reason in RHW if the UTSW recommendations are not followed.
+requests a revised letter of specification if the prosthetist agrees with the changes.

 The VR counselor issues a service authorization for fabrication of the orthosis or prosthesis and verifies receipt before payment.

 If an amended letter of specification cannot be negotiated, the prosthetist may submit additional information and the VR counselor may request a UTSW follow-up review of the case.
 The additional information must be substantive and pertain specifically to the customer.
 It should not be generic information or the same information provided in the original documents.
 The VR counselor requests the UTSW follow-up review using the procedure outlined above at an additional cost.
-Only one follow-up review is allowed.
-Questions about the UTSW report should be directed to the program specialist for physical disability …
+Only one UTSW follow-up review is allowed.
+Questions about the UTSW report should be directed to the Medical Services team.

+…

+C-703-35: Bilateral Total Knee Replacement (Simultaneous)

+Knee replacement surgery may be considered when conservative treatment has failed to resolve an impediment to employment created by pain or loss of function in the knee.
+Simultaneous bilateral total knee replacement requires the review of the LMC and the approval of the state medical director.